romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When assessing the trustworthiness of a GitHub Action, what should you look for?
+Q: When assessing the trustworthiness of a GitHub Action, what should you look for?
 <details><summary>Show the answer</summary><p>

 - **The action has positive reviews, is maintained actively, and the source code is publicly available for review**